ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Specification document(s):
 : Reference to the document(s) that specify the
-    algorithm, preferably including a URI that can be used to retrieve a copy of the document(s).
+    value, preferably including a URI that can be used to retrieve a copy of the document(s).
 An indication of the relevant sections may also be included but is not required.